Informational Memory Shapes Collective Behavior in Intelligent Swarms

-where $q_i$ is the handedness of the $i$ collision and $w_i$ is the weight to be given to that event in the stack.
-This can also be interpreted as a convolution of memory and a kernel, which is one way to interpret how bacteria evaluate chemoattractant gradients over time for chemotaxis \cite{segall1986temporal,gosztolai2020cellular}.
-Just as bacteria decide to run or tumble, here we let the decision be left or right spin $s=\text{sign}(\Sigma_d)$, a nonlinear feedback that could enhance polarization \cite{leonard2021nonlinear}.
+The memory depth $M$ is set before each experiment, ranging from $1$ (only the previous collision stored) to $21$.
+The queue operates first-in/first-out.
+The spinner sets its spin based on the weighted sum of the queue $\Sigma_d = \sum_{i=1}^M w_i q_i$, where $q_i$ is the $i$th spin and $w_i$ its weight.
+This convolution of memory and kernel resembles how bacteria assess chemoattractant gradients over time \cite{segall1986temporal,gosztolai2020cellular}.
+Like bacteria choose to run or tumble, our spinner chooses spin direction via $s=\text{sign}(\Sigma_d)$, a nonlinear feedback that may enhance polarization \cite{leonard2021nonlinear}.

-For example, a spinner could be programmed to simply set $w_i =$1 for all events and simply assign its current handedness by by the sum of all previous $M$ events.
-We call such a spinner ideologically a pushover, since it is very consensus seeking.
-On the other hand, a spinner could always be a $+$ or $-$ spinner independent of any events, which is an unchanging spinner, we call such a spinner a curmudgeon.
-An opportunist spinner would be one which gives a high weight to recent events, whereas a traditionalist spinner would give high weights to only the most distant events in time.
-Finally, a contrarian would set its spin handedness to be opposite to the majority of the stored spin memory.
+For example, a pushover spinner sets all weights $w_i = 1$ and aligns its spin with the sum of the past $M$ events, seeking consensus.
+A curmudgeon remains fixed at $+$ or $-$ regardless of events.
+An opportunist favors recent events, while a traditionalist emphasizes the most distant ones.
+A contrarian sets its spin opposite to the majority in its memory.

-Although each spinner only has two stable mechanical fan states, being either driving left or right, the detailed memory configuration can affect its response to collisions with its peers.
-For example, a $5$-bit $+$ spinner having $(3+,2-)$ is more susceptible to a change upon collision than a spinner with $(5+,0-)$ (deep $+$).
-Later we will show how the population evolution of these finer substates matters in the resultant emergent consensus (Fig.\ref{theory}).
+Although each spinner’s state is binary ($+$ or $-$), its detailed memory affects its response to collisions.
+For instance, a $5$-bit $+$ pushover with $(3+,2-)$ is more likely to change than one with $(5+,0-)$ (a deep $+$ state).
+We later show how the evolution of these finer substates influences emergent consensus (Fig.~\ref{eq:potential}).
+Our agents decide future spin based on past experiences, enabling highly non-Markovian behavior, diverging from purely physics-based systems.
+For example, pushovers align with the perceived majority spin, even if sampled with error, resembling human information processing \cite{lynn2020human,jiang2023neurocomputational}.\\